Arthur Iberall: Biography

 Arthur S. Iberall was born in New York City.
 His mother, Anna Katz, immigrated to the United States from Kaunas, Lithuania.
 His father, Benjamin Iberall, immigrated from Warsaw, Poland.
 He had one sibling, psychologist Rosalind Rothman.
 He married Helene Rubenstein (1913-2016) in 1940, and they had four daughters, Eleanora I. Robbins, Penni I. Rubin, Thea Iberall, and Valerie I. O'Connor.

 Iberall studied at City College of New York, where he received a BS in physics in 1940 and then continued by studying mechanical engineering.
 From 1942-1945, he worked on an MS under George Gamow and Edward Teller at George Washington University.

 From 1941 to 1953, Iberall worked at the National Bureau of Standards in Washington, DC.
 In 1953, he left government work and worked in the private sector at ARO (1954) and the Rand Development Corporation (1954-1964).
-In 1964, he started General Technical Services with Samuel Z. Cardon in Upper Darby, Pennsylvania.
+In 1964, he started General Technical Services with Samuel Z. Cardon in Upper Darby Township, Pennsylvania.
 In 1976, he was awarded an honorary Doctor of Science from Ohio State University in recognition of his achievements in interdisciplinary scientific research.

 At the invitation of F. Eugene Yates, Iberall joined the UCLA Crump Institute for Medical Engineering.
 From 1981 to 1985, Iberall was a Crump Visiting Scholar where he did research and taught.
 In 1991, he retired and started publishing with Cri-de-Coeur Press.

 Iberall died in 2002 from congestive heart failure.